Aliases for EXOC7 Gene

 GeneCards Summary for EXOC7 Gene

 EXOC7 (Exocyst Complex Component 7) is a Protein Coding gene.
-Diseases associated with EXOC7 include Bardet-Biedl Syndrome.
-Among its related pathways are Organelle biogenesis and maintenance and Vesicle-mediated transport.
+Diseases associated with EXOC7 include Bardet-Biedl Syndrome and Bardet-Biedl Syndrome 18.
+Among its related pathways are Insulin Pathway and Cargo trafficking to the periciliary membrane.

 UniProtKB/Swiss-Prot for EXOC7 Gene